Do you want to increase remote worker productivity by providing access to file servers?

 Have you moved your data to object storage services like Amazon S3?

-Do you want to provide web and mobile access to your file servers and object stores?
+Do you want to provide web and mobile access to your file servers and object storage?

 To increase the productivity of field workers, many organizations have migrated their file servers to cloud storage services such as SharePoint, OneDrive, Box and ShareFile.
 Organizations that have not been able to migrate their file servers to the above cloud services either keep the data on the existing file servers or move their data to object storage services such as Amazon S3 or Windows Azure Bob.